canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 information for `esm-infra` if the service was disabled and the series running on the machine is in ESM state.

-## Additional MOTD through Ubuntu Pro timer jobs
+## MOTD for important contract conditions

 One of the timer jobs Ubuntu Pro uses can insert additional messages into MOTD.
 These messages will be always delivered before or after the content created by